PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

 At this point of the article we'll dive a bit deeper into the Python programming language.
 We'll discuss namespaces, scopes, and then classes.
-Each of these differs from the MATLAB model, and you need to be aware of the changes.
+Each of these differs from the MATLAB model, and you need to be aware of the differences.

 ### Namespaces and Scopes